 Pressure cookers have become commonplace in modern households, and their improved safety features have made them twice as popular.
-In the past, pressure cookers earned a dark reputation for explosions, but today, most pressure cookers have a minimum of 10 or more safety features.
+In the past, pressure cookers earned a dark reputation for explosions, but today, most pressure cookers have at least 10 or more safety features.

 That said, when the pressure cooker safety pressure valve starts leaking, you should know the cause because pressure cookers must release steam to stay safe.